 We also take pride in providing thought leadership on DEIA topics.
 Our recent webinar featuring Prof. Safiya Noble tackled pressing issues in technology and libraries, showcasing how systems impact various groups and how we can promote inclusivity.
 Training our teams on DEIA principles and using inclusive language guidelines further underscores our commitment to best practices in this area.

 A notable highlight in our DEIA journey is the recent appointment of Judith Fraenkel, our Senior Director of Product Management, as the new Chair of NISO’s DEIA Committee.
-Judith’s extensive background and dedication to library solutions and DEIA initiatives uniquely position her to lead a committee of 24 volunteers who will champion social justice and belonging across all NISO activities.
+Judith’s extensive background and dedication to library software solutions and DEIA initiatives uniquely position her to lead a committee of 24 volunteers who will champion social justice and belonging across all NISO activities.
 Her vision is clear: to create an inclusive environment that fosters positive change throughout the library and information community.

 “I am deeply thankful and honored for the opportunity to chair the DEIA committee of NISO,” Judith stated.
 “It’s exciting to help drive initiatives that reflect NISO’s commitment to creating an inclusive and equitable environment for all.”